Rate History

 Where do the exchange rates come from?

-What happens if the app is offline or the API fails?
+What happens if the API request fails?

 Related calculators